G0ldsand01/CMK-2.0/README.md

 ![favicon](https://github.com/user-attachments/assets/ab9ec8f6-a8bd-40ec-8745-84d702807ee6)
-# CMK-2.0 - Customizable Mouse & Keyboard E-commerce
+# CMK-2.0 - E-commerce

-This repository contains the source code for CMK-2.0, an Astro-powered e-commerce website specializing in customizable mice and keyboards.
+This repository contains the source code for CMK-2.0, an Astro-powered e-commerce website

 ## Description

 CMK-2.0 is a modern, fast, and user-friendly web application built with Astro.
-It allows users to design and purchase personalized mice and keyboards, offering a wide range of customization options.
+It allows users to order a product that our team have designed and print.
+It also allows the user to request a custom design.

 Key features include: